MaxKare Magnetic Rower Review

 The MaxKare Magnetic Rowing Machine provides 16 levels of smooth, quiet, and strong resistance.

-Magnetic resistance also allows you to set the resistance to the highest level and still feel strong resistance, even if you are rowing slowly.
+Magnetic rowers also allow you to set the resistance to the highest level and still feel strong resistance, even if you are rowing slowly.
 This isn’t always possible on air rowers where you have to keep a faster pace to feel high resistance.

 Some users said it was more than enough for a “strong male” to use and a woman mentioned it was plenty for her 22-year-old son.
-Another user mentioned it was in-line with the Concept2.
+Another user mentioned it was on par with the Concept2.

 One cool feature is the fact it has 16 levels of resistance!
 While this doesn’t necessarily mean it has stronger resistance than rowers with 8 levels, it does mean the changes are more subtle and you can find your optimal resistance better.